 From left to right, the Feedback Formatting Palette allows you to do the following:

 - Insert tables

 - Insert line breaks

 - Edit text in full screen mode

 The Grade Tip Text section is located underneath the Introduction section.
 You can add notations about grading criteria that will be displayed to the student.
-A student needs information about grading criteria (whether certain notations or elements are required).
+Students may need information about grading criteria (whether certain notations or elements are required).

-Similar to the Introduction section, the Grade Tip section expands whn you click on the check box next to the text "Grade Tip Text".
+Similar to the Introduction section, the Grade Tip section expands when you click on the check box next to the text "Grade Tip Text."
 Un-checking the box does not delete the tip, instead, it just collapses the sections.

-In student view, the grade tip appears above the question.
-When editing the assignment, you have the ability to turn grade tips on or off for this question.
+In student view, the Grade Tip appears above the question.
+When editing an assignment, you have the ability to turn grade tips on or off for each question.